stereobooster/snapshot-issue/README.md

 ## The How To

 - First, `yarn install`
-- Second, `npm run production`, it will run `react-scripts build && react-snapshot` then start a server that serve files in the `build` folder as static assets.
+- Second, `npm run production`.
+It will run `react-scripts build && react-snapshot` then start a server serving files in the `build` folder as static assets.
 - Third, open [http://localhost:5000](http://localhost:5000) with your browser and check logs.